rahmerh/turtle-manager/README.md

 When the job is created you can then simply start the quarry with: `quarry`.
 When the turtle restarts (because of starting a new game or it gets unloaded/loaded) it will also resume the quarry by running that command.

-The turtle doesn't go back up to the surface, it will send a pickup command to the manager which will send a runner to retrieve the items.
+The turtle doesn't go back up to the surface to unload, it will send a pickup command to the manager which will send a runner to retrieve the items.
 This saves both fuel and time of the quarrying turtle.

+### Runner

+A runner is a very general helper role which assists others.
+When a quarry turtle sends a pickup request, a runner will come and retrieve it.
+When a turtle is out of fuel or chests, a runner will go and rescue it.

 ## TODO

-- ""Pathfinding"" improvements
-- Runner turtle
+- Runner refueling/rescue
-- Storage manager
+- Display interactivity
-- Manager commands (recall)